 Arkansas hospital hits new peak of COVID-19 patients

 LITTLE ROCK, Ark.
-(AP) — The University of Arkansas for Medical Sciences on Monday said it’s reached a new peak of COVID-19 patients at its hospital as a surge in coronavirus cases continued in the state.
+(AP) — The University of Arkansas for Medical Sciences has reached a new peak of COVID-19 patients at its hospital as a surge in coronavirus cases continued in the state.

-UAMS Chancellor Dr. Cam Patterson tweeted that the hospital had 66 COVID-19 patients, surpassing the record it reached in January when it had 63.
+UAMS Chancellor Dr. Cam Patterson on Monday tweeted that the hospital had 66 COVID-19 patients, surpassing the record it reached in January when it had 63.

 The Department of Health said the number of people hospitalized statewide with COVID-19 rose by 44 on Sunday to 919.
 The state’s COVID-19 cases rose by 1,022 and its deaths increased by six.